 Home » Tumbler Rough » Rough Apache Tears

-Apache tears are small nodules of black volcanic glass known as "obsidian".
+Apache tears are small roundish nodules of black volcanic glass known as "obsidian".

-Lots of people say that Apache tears and other types of volcanic glass are a challenge to
+Lots of people say that Apache Tears, various types of obsidian, and other natural glasses are a challenge to

 polish.
 The problem that they encounter is brusing and chipping if the tears are tossed

 Simply load the Apache Tears into a tumbler barrel with about 30% to 50% (by volume)